Splashpacker Travel Blog 26: Madeira Island West Tour & Mountain Peak Levada Walk

 Clouds everywhere!

-However, as soon as we start walking, we walked into a huge cloud!
-And this cloud did not really disappear for the rest of the day.
-It was either foggy or rainy and windy during the complete hike.
-Somehow, since I was not very good with heights, I did not really mind the fact that we missed all the beautiful views from here.
-But I did get very cold.
-Which was also not too bad after spending a hot summer on the Canary Islands.
+It was also a good thing, after spending a hot summer on the Canary Islands.
 The complete hike included 4600 steps and it was an adventure but a nice adventure.
 I really had a great day and did make it to the top of Madeira.
 It´s called Pico Ruivo and located at 1862 meters above the sea level!
 Click here if you like to book this hike too!
 (I receive a small commission on your purchase through this link).

 Madeira Mountain Walk to Pico Ruivo, the highest point of Madeira